braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/setting_delegates.md

 article_title: In-App Message UI Delegate for iOS
 platform: Swift
 page_order: 2
-description: "This reference article covers setting an in-app messaging delegate for your iOS application."
+description: "This reference article covers setting an iOS in-app messaging delegate for the Swift SDK."
 channel:
   - in-app messages

 ---

-# In-app message UI delegate for iOS
+# In-app message UI delegate

-Use the optional [`BrazeInAppMessageUIDelegate`][34] to customize the presentation of in-app messages and react to various lifecycle events.
+> Use the optional [`BrazeInAppMessageUIDelegate`][34] to customize the presentation of in-app messages and react to various lifecycle events.
 This delegate protocol can be used to receive triggered in-app message payloads for further processing, receive display lifecycle events, and control display timing.

 ## Prerequisites